gryc-inra/gryc-docker/README.md

     Then, edit the `.env` file and fill them with your data.
 This file has a dual purpose:
      - define vars for contruct Docker containers (like the db passwrod)
      - define vars used in the application (like the db password too)

-3. Build images

-        docker-compose -f docker-compose.yml -f docker-compose.prod.yml build

-4. Create containers, construct network and volumes, and start created containers
+3. Build images, create containers, construct network and volumes, and start created containers

         docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d

-5. Some commands to make usable containers

-    At this step, if you start for the first time the gryc-app container (first install or update), it will return an error, this is because, when we build the image, we dosn't execute some needed scripts (this scripts require the full environment, like db, redis, ...) that's why you need to execute some commands in the container.

-        docker exec -it gryc-app composer run-script post-install-cmd --no-interaction docker exec -it gryc-app chown -R www-data:www-data /var/www/html

-    You also need to create the database schema if it's not exists yet (only when you install the first time!):

-        docker exec -it gryc-app bin/console doctrine:schema:update --force

-    Create and populate the Elasticsearch database
+4. Create and populate the Elasticsearch database (may be done manually after containers started)

         docker exec -it gryc-app bin/console fos:elastica:populate

-6. Configure your reverse proxy
+5. Configure your reverse proxy

     To access the site on your hostname, you need to configure a reverse proxy, that transfert traffic on the container.
 An example of configuration with haproxy is available in the folder *reverse-proxy*.